Breastfeeding And The Working Mom

 Breast milk is the best food for your baby because it gives him all the nutrients he needs.
 Caregivers recommend that you feed your baby only breast milk for the first 6 months.
 Breast milk helps protect your baby from many health problems.
 These include ear infections, digestive problems, colds, and breathing problems.
 Breastfeeding also provides many benefits for you.
 Breastfeeding reduces your risk of breast and ovarian cancers.
-Breastfeeding is less expensive and easier than using baby formula.
 Because breastfed babies tend to be healthier, you may have fewer work absences caused by child illness.

 Write down your questions so you remember to ask them during your visits.

 With a little planning, you can balance breastfeeding and working.
 The following tips may help make breastfeeding easier while you are working:

 - Talk to your boss about your breastfeeding needs early.
 Talk to your boss before you go on maternity leave or return to work.
 You may need a private room to express or pump milk during the workday.
 The room should have a door that locks, an electrical outlet, a chair, and table or desk.
 There should also be a sink nearby that you can use to clean your pumping equipment and hands.
 A bathroom is not the best place to pump, because germs could get into the breast milk.
 You will also need to take regular breaks to express milk during the workday.

 - Take as much maternity leave as you can: Maternity leave may help you set up a regular breastfeeding schedule and milk supply.